sqlxpert/lights-off-aws/README.md

 your own CloudFormation stack.
 At the scheduled times, Lights Off will perform a stack update, toggling the value of the `Enable` parameter to `true` or `false`.
 (Capitalize **E**nable in the tag keys, to match the parameter name.)

+If your stack's status is other than `CREATE_COMPLETE` or `UPDATE_COMPLETE` at the scheduled time, Lights Off logs an error of `"type"` `STACK_STATUS_IRREGULAR` in the "Find" [log](#logging) instead of attempting an update that is likely to fail and require a rollback.
+To resume scheduled stack updates, resolve the underlying template error or permissions error and successfully complete one manual stack update.
 </details>

 ## Extensibility